-Property, plant and equipment, other than construction in progress and cost of right-of-use assets (see note 4(q)), are stated at cost less subsequent accumulated depreciation and accumulated impairment loss (see note 4(k)).
-Cost comprises its purchase price and any directly attributable costs of bringing the asset to its working condition and location for its intended use, and for qualifying assets, borrowing costs capitalised in accordance with the Group's accounting policy.
+Property, plant and equipment, other than construction in progress, are stated at cost less subsequent accumulated depreciation and accumulated impairment loss (see note 4(k)).
+Cost of property, plant and equipment comprises its purchase price and any directly attributable costs of bringing the asset to its working condition and location for its intended use, and for qualifying assets, borrowing costs capitalised in accordance with the Group's accounting policy.
+Cost of right-of-use assets are stated in note 4(q).

-Depreciation is provided to write off the cost of items of property, plant and equipment (other than construction in progress) over their estimated useful lives less their estimated residual values, if any, using the straight-line method as follows:
+Depreciation is provided to write off the cost of items of property, plant and equipment (other than construction in progress) over their estimated useful lives less their estimated residual values, if any, using the straight-line method as follows (excluding right-of-use assets):

-Buildings 30 years Plant and machinery 7 to 10 years
+Buildings 30 years

+Plant and machinery 7 to 10 years

-Leasehold improvements Over the shorter of the unexpired lease terms and 3 years and motor vehicles 5 to 10 years
+Leasehold improvements Over the shorter of the unexpired lease terms and 3 years

+5 to 10 years

-Furniture and fixtures, office equipment
+Furniture and fixtures, office equipment and motor vehicles